What is wealth for?

 James Hughes’ multi-capital framework

-Together, they shape a legacy that goes beyond numbers.
+Together, these forms of ‘wealth’ shape a legacy that goes beyond numbers.

 Here’s Stuart Wesley from Oasis People & Culture to tell you a little bit more.